Ginger: Production in India

 Though it is grown in many areas across the globe, ginger is "among the earliest recorded spices to be cultivated and exported from southwest India".
 India holds the seventh position in ginger export worldwide, however is the "largest producer of ginger in the world".
 Regions in southwest and Northeast India are most suitable for ginger production due to their warm and humid climate, average rainfall and land space.

 Ginger has the ability to grow in a wide variety of land types and areas, however is best produced when grown in a warm, humid environment, at an elevation between 300 and 900 m, and in well-drained soils at least 30 cm deep.
 A period of low rainfall prior to growing and well-distributed rainfall during growing are also essential for the ginger to thrive well in the soil.

-Ginger produced in India is most often farmed through homestead farming.
-Since most ginger crops are produced on homestead farms, the farm employees are mostly family members or other local members of the community.
-Gendered roles within ginger farming are distributed quite evenly and fairly.
-From land preparation to seed storage, all works of ginger cultivation in India are generally done by both female and male farmers.
-Male farmers are widely known as the ones who purchase seeds, do the ploughing, and mulching, while female farmers usually do weeding and both genders share the work of hoeing, digging, planting, manure application, and harvesting.
-This being said, since these farms are family run the distribution of work is more dependent on the family situation rather than gender.
-For example, if there are more men in the family then there would be more men working on the farm, but if there are an equal number of men and women, or less men than woman then there would be more women seen working on the farm.
-Who does the selling of the ginger varies throughout different cities and states in India.
-In Meghalaya, Mizoram, and Nagaland (all in the Northeast of India) woman are important benefactors in the sale of ginger, but in Sikkim which is also in the Northeast region, men play a larger role than women do in the sale of ginger.
+Ginger produced in India is most often farmed through homestead farming, with work adaptively shared by available family and community members.